Who was Ignatius of Antioch?

 Question: "Who was Ignatius of Antioch?"

 After presenting himself to Emperor Trajan and declaring his allegiance to Christ, Ignatius was condemned to die in Rome.
 On his journey from Antioch to Rome, he was allowed to stop and visit Christians, and he wrote seven letters which have survived to this day.
-In these letters, he warned the churches about heresies that threatened their peace and unity, and addressed points of ecclesiastical order which give us a glimpse of how the early church functioned.
+In these letters, he warned the churches about heresies that threatened their peace and unity and addressed points of ecclesiastical order that give us a glimpse of how the early church functioned.

 The heresies that Ignatius addressed were primarily Gnosticism and Docetism.
 The basis of these heresies was the pagan belief in dualism: spirit is good, flesh is evil.
 They recognized an eternal conflict between good and evil, mind and matter, idea and object.
 According to the Gnostics, Satan is the co-eternal opposite of the good God.
-With this view of the spirit world, people would be likely to say that God is limited in power and perhaps in knowledge, and is doing the best he can with a sinful world.
-This heresy separated the divine Christ from the human Jesus, and taught that the divine Christ came upon the human Jesus at His baptism and departed just before His death.
-According to Doceticism, since God is spirit, and spirit is good, but flesh is evil, then if Jesus is God, He could not have taken on sinful flesh.
+With this view of the spirit world, people would be likely to say that God is limited in power and perhaps in knowledge and is doing the best he can with a sinful world.
+This heresy separated the divine Christ from the human Jesus and taught that the divine Christ came upon the human Jesus at His baptism and departed just before His death.
+According to Doceticism, since God is spirit, and spirit is good, but flesh is evil, then, if Jesus is God, He could not have taken on sinful flesh.
 The Jesus that lived among men and died on the cross was simply a phantom with an appearance like flesh.
 Ignatius argued that if Jesus did not truly take on human flesh and die as a man, then He could not have made atonement for our sins (Hebrews 2:9, 9:12, 10:12).
 His letters stressed the importance of communion as a means of stressing the reality of Jesus' humanity.
-He believed that if Jesus did not truly shed His blood, then His martyrdom was meaningless.
+He believed that, if Jesus did not truly shed His blood, then His martyrdom was meaningless.

 Getting to Know the Church Fathers: An Evangelical Introduction by Bryan M. Litfin and Logos Bible Software.